 New Puppy Checklist

 Are you prepared for your puppy?
 With the excitement of getting a new dog, don't forget to prepare your home for your new family member!
 There are several items that will help make the transition easier for you and your dog.
-I’ve rounded up all of the necessities here!
+I’ve rounded up what you need for a new puppy, including all of the necessities here!

 Be sure to get a leash about 4 to 6 feet long and a collar that fits snugly.
 If you can slip it over their head, it's too loose and could be a choking hazard.